How to Create and Manage Shortcode Global Passwords

 In order to track and manage shortcode passwords more efficiently, global passwords that can be used across the different posts and content blocks are necessary.

-How to create shortcode global passwords
+How to create shortcode PCP passwords

 Navigate to Password Protect WordPress >> Partial Protection submenu from your admin dashboard.